Understanding Small Business Succession Planning

 This section contains a general outline of what a small business succession plan should cover and the steps to ensure a smooth transition when you leave the company.

-1. Decide how the business’s ownership will be transferred.
+1. Decide how you will transfer the business’s ownership.

 These are the four ways to transfer business ownership: